Viniz17/Viniz17/README.md

 </div>

-- 🔭 I’m currently working on Financial Management and Shadow Duels projects;
+- 🔭 I’m currently working on Finance Management and Shadow Duels projects;
 - 🌱 I’m currently learning TypeScript and C#;
 - 💬 Ask me about Web3 and Metaverse;
 - 📫 How to reach me: viniciusdeni84@gmail.com;